 Note from Dr. Tammy: Thanks to everyone for the comments and questions you sent in with last week’s blog.
 I wanted to take more time this week to cover more basics of hearing tests, hearing aids, and hearing loss.
 While writing this week’s blog I was reminded of a quote I used to have hanging on my office wall:

 It is far better to look old and wise wearing a hearing aid than to look old and clueless because you cannot hear.

 HEARING AID CANDIDACY

 Q: I am 55 y/o.
 Aren’t I too young to get hearing aids? – Jeron F.

 A: Not at all!

-17% of all Americans reports some issue with their hearing.
+17% of all Americans report some issue with their hearing.
 That’s over 36 MILLION people!
-And they are of all ages, backgrounds and sexes.
+And they are of all ages, backgrounds, and sexes.
 Only 1 out of every 5 people who could benefit from hearing aids wears them.
 And we know that it takes people, on average, 7 years to get a hearing aid after they are told they need aids.

 HEARING TESTS & HEARING AID CANDIDACY

 Q: I just had my hearing tested.
 What do all the Xs and Os mean?
 And what do the numbers mean? – Lindsay M.